 With travel plans coming to an unexpected halt in 2020, travellers are rethinking not just their choice of destination but also the type of trips they’re most likely to take in the coming year.
 Delving into recent Booking.com data, we unpack the five emerging trip types for 2021 that partners should keep an eye on.

 1. Solace in Solo

-With travel put on pause for the majority of 2020, travelers are viewing being able to travel at all as a luxury.
-In fact, 61% of travelers have pledged to not take travel for granted in the future.
-While our research shows that travelers still have a high intention to travel again, only 13% are actually planning a luxury getaway - such as a villa or 5-star hotel - with the majority (51%) planning a relaxing trip to get away from it all, making relaxation the real luxury of 2021.
+With travel put on pause for the majority of 2020, travellers are viewing being able to travel at all as a luxury.
+In fact, 61% of travellers have pledged to not take travel for granted in the future.
+While our research shows that travellers still have a high intention to travel again, only 13% are actually planning a luxury getaway - such as a villa or 5-star hotel - with the majority (51%) planning a relaxing trip to get away from it all, making relaxation the real luxury of 2021.

 3. Breakaway Bubbles

-In 2020, most travelers have had extended time apart from friends and family.
-As a result, 61% of travelers are planning to use future travel as an opportunity to reconnect with loved ones.
-In fact, while being apart, 36% of travelers revealed that talking to friends and family about traveling is one of their main inspirations to travel again.
+In 2020, most travellers have had extended time apart from friends and family.
+As a result, 61% of travellers are planning to use future travel as an opportunity to reconnect with loved ones.
+In fact, while being apart, 36% of travellers revealed that talking to friends and family about travelling is one of their main inspirations to travel again.

 Partners can appeal to families by offering child rates.

 With many travellers feeling apprehensive that future travel plans could be disrupted again, there will be an increased demand for a quick trip.
 In fact, 53% of travellers want to take more shorter breaks in 2021 than they did in 2019 to minimise any disappointment.
 A further 28% also revealed their preference of a weekend break for their first trip once restrictions are lifted.